 Working as a sound engineer since 2012, Patrick has worked with established artists (Yxng Bane, Abra Cadabra, Siah, Scott Robinson, Paul Young…).

-Whether we are working on mix tapes, demos, singles or albums we are passionate about delivering incredible sound whether you are based in London or throughout the UK (we really enjoy the process of enhancing your music).
-Our years of experience and Patrick’s artistic vision ensure that we can always deliver.
+Whether I am working on mix tapes, demos, singles or albums I am passionate about delivering incredible sound where ever you are based (I really enjoy the process of enhancing your music).
+My years of experience and artistic vision ensure that I can always deliver.

 Would love to hear from you.
 Click the contact button above to get in touch.